readren/json-facile/README.md

 	This is a consequence of a design decision: execution speed is more important than support of rare or easily avoidable use cases.
 2. Some IDEs hightlight false "implicit not found" kind error mensajes.
 Ignore or suppress them.
 3. Given the `Appender`s and `Parser`s are automatically derived at compile-time, the compilation time is significantly increased.
-This problem can be easily mittigated moving the involved ADTs to separate SBT project.
+This problem can be easily mittigated moving the involved ADTs to a separate SBT project.

 ###To be continued...